 Smooth wall ducts (for example, metal or composite) must be used for all duct runs longer than 8 feet (2438 mm).
-Ducts shall be insulated when installed in an unheated location
+Ducts shall be insulated when installed in an unheated location or outside the building thermal envelope.

 R304.9.4 Fasteners.